carbonplan/research/articles/carbon-removal-mechanisms/index.md

-import { Cite, Endnote, PullQuote } from '@carbonplan/layouts'
-import { Figure } from '@carbonplan/components'
-import Cycle from './components/cycle'

-export const meta = {
+---
-  id: 'carbon-removal-mechanisms',
+id: carbon-removal-mechanisms
-  number: 3,
-  version: '1.0.0',
+version: 1.0.0
-  color: 'grey',
+color: grey
-  title: 'Carbon removal mechanisms',
+title: Carbon removal mechanisms
-  authors: [
+authors:
-    'Toly Rinberg',
-    'Danny Cullenward',
-    'Joseph Hamman',
-    'Jeremy Freeman',
-  ],
+  - Toly Rinberg
+  - Danny Cullenward
+  - Joseph Hamman
+  - Jeremy Freeman
-  date: '07-24-2020',
+date: 07-24-2020
-  card: 'carbon-removal-mechanisms',
+card: carbon-removal-mechanisms
-  background: 'articles/003/pipes',
+background: articles/003/pipes
-  quickLook:
-    'How different carbon removal projects interact with the global carbon cycle',
+quickLook: How different carbon removal projects interact with the global carbon cycle
-  summary:
-    'Carbon removal is confusing because there are many approaches, and all affect the carbon cycle in different ways.
-In this article we develop and explain a typology for comparing approaches.',
+summary: Carbon removal is confusing because there are many approaches, and all affect the carbon cycle in different ways.
+In this article we develop and explain a typology for comparing approaches.
-  icon: 'articles/003/pipes-small',
+icon: articles/003/pipes-small
-}
+---

 Carbon removal is an exciting field because there are so many methods.